 Areas of Interest

-The Courtney lab seeks to understand how T cells make decisions that affect their behavior and to leverage these insights for the development of new immunotherapy strategies.
-We take an interdisciplinary approach by applying immunology, chemical biology, and genetics to study and manipulate T cell signaling pathways.
+The Courtney lab seeks to understand how T cells make decisions that affect their behavior.
+We take an interdisciplinary approach that applies immunology, chemical biology, and genetics to investigate T cell signaling pathways.
 We believe that by understanding and manipulating how T cells make decisions we can improve their capacity to target and eliminate cancer.
 Dr. Courtney’s research interests include signal transduction in the immune system, T cell signaling pathways, immunotherapy strategies, protein regulation, and cancer therapeutics.

 Honors & Awards